wkd3ogks/wkd3ogks/README.md

 ---
 ### :woman_technologist: About Me
 I am a Student at University from Korea.
-- :telescope: I’m Studying Computer Engineering.
+- :telescope: I’m Studying Computer Engineering in KwangWoon University.
 - :zap: I love solving problems on Backjoon.
 ### :hammer_and_wrench: Languages and Tools
 <div>